 Become part of a network of Veterans who collectively are stronger.
 When you are in the military you are part of something bigger than yourself.
 When you separate you are once again an individual.
 The loss of camaraderie is in itself a detriment to most.
 Loneliness and isolation are what push us to alcoholism and drug abuse, the feeling that no one understands our experiences.
 Getting involved gives you back that feeling of camaraderie that will get you out of that isolation.
 Do not accept defeat without giving it a try because no matter how isolated you feel, there are many more going through the same thing.

 Get involved and network with others and support each other.
 It is important for Veterans to know they are not abnormal and are not suffering from a permanent disorder.
 By getting out and being part of fundraising efforts to bring awareness to society at large is a worthy task and will give back the feeling of camaraderie that was lost.

 I have read that only about 1% of Americans serve our country and of that 1% only about 10% experience combat.
 That means it is a monumental task to bring understanding to the masses who do not share the same life experiences.
 Who better to take on the task than Veterans who are not intimated by challenges!

 People are especially identified by what they do for a living.
 My cousin is a doctor, or my brother is a plumber, or Sally is a nurse.
 When you leave the service you lose that feeling of brotherhood because you identified with the group at large.
 The loneliness that proceeds is what starts Veterans on a path of destruction.

-This article first appeared in The Havok Journal on 26 June, 2015.
+This first appeared in The Havok Journal on June 26, 2015.